Shilpaj1994/ERA/README.md

 - Trained Variational AutoEncoder on MNIST to regenerate the data
 - Trained Variational AutoEncoder on CIFAR10 to regenerate the data
 - In both the VAE models, label data is also passed to the model along with the images

+## Session-19 [FastSAM]

+- Gradio App for FastSAM implementation

+## Session-20 [Stable Diffusion]

+## Session-21 [NanoGPT]
+- NanoGPT Transformer model [Decoder Only] is trained from the Andrej Karpathy's video
+- Gradio App is created to generate Shakespeare style text character-by-character